-Today, I’m so thrilled to share with you the story of my reader friend, Mindy and her journey to finding body image freedom.
+Today, I’m so thrilled to share with you the story of my reader friend, Mindy and her journey to finding body image freedom and uncovering her beauty idol.
 Mindy’s words are powerful!
 She breaks down this issue in a way that I know will help so many of you who are struggling to find clarity on it.
 Read what she says and encourage her with your story in the comments!

 My name is Mindy and I have lived with body shame and revulsion for almost as long as I can remember.

 The first memories I have of feeling ashamed of my body are from fifth grade and I cannot remember a time since then when that shame and revulsion wasn’t there in the background of my life, hounding me.
 I’ve had 25 years of it now.

 There’s a lot I could say about how I grew to have this body image issue in my heart, but how it got there isn’t nearly as interesting as what God is starting to do with it.